-Tax from such contactor or sub contractor has to be deducted at the time of payment or credit whichever is earlier.
+Tax from such contractor or sub contractor has to be deducted at the time of payment or credit whichever is earlier.

 Section 194C of income tax act says payment for carrying out any work will attract TDS.
-Work for section 194C will include;
+Work for the purpose of section 194C will include;

 - broadcasting and telecasting including production of programmes for such broadcasting or telecasting;

 - carriage of goods or passengers by any mode of transport other than by railways;

 - manufacturing or supplying a product according to the requirement or specification of a customer by using material purchased from such customer,